AntonioAlaia/GoogleTrendsClone/README.md

 My researches about the topic suggest me that lockdowns and, more generally, COVID-19 Pandemic, has raised internet traffic and extremism has gained popularity among world citizens[^1], therefore it's likely that my plot visualization will show a positive linear trend.
 No prediction could be made for the first question, since that the answer could be affected by important socio-political events occurred during the pandemic or even changes in the lockdowns severity.
-Last question is a _secondary quest_ I added for a more personal curiosity, so the answer will be more subjective and won't be answered with a statistical approach but rather with a researcher point of view that is testing Rstudio's package `gtrendsR` and `GoogleTrends` for his socio-political studies! :v:
+Last question is a _secondary quest_ I added for a more personal curiosity[^2], so the answer will be more subjective and won't be answered with a statistical approach but rather with a researcher point of view that is testing Rstudio's package `gtrendsR` and `GoogleTrends` for his socio-political studies! :v: